 There are sandals that come in styles that help to cradle your arch and that have a thicker sole, too, which can help reduce foot pain.
 If you have shoes that are extremely worn out, this may be contributing to the aches and pains you experience.

 If the soles are worn out, this can change the dynamic of how your feet come in contact with the ground, throwing off your body’s biomechanics.
 Also, shoes that are too loose or too tight can cause fatigue and soreness.
 Because of this, you should have your feet measured when you purchase shoes again.

 You may learn you were buying the wrong size of shoes all along.
 If you have neuroma (the thickening of the tissue near a nerve), hammertoes, or bunions, be sure you purchase shoes that are wide and deep enough in the toe box.

 The dry and hard skin of corns and calluses can cause pressure on the bottom of your foot, leading to an infection, bleeding, or cracks.
 If this is a problem, soak your feet in warm water for a few minutes.

 Dry your feet and then use an emery board or pumice stone on the hard areas.
 Once done, lotion your feet and put socks on to keep your feet hydrated as long as possible.

 As you can see, there are several things you can do to help ease aching feet at home.
-If you work a job where most your day is spent standing or walking, implementing one or all of the tips here may help you find relief from that constant ache you usually experience.
+If you work a job where most of your day is spent standing or walking, implementing one or all of the tips here may help you find relief from that constant ache you usually experience.

 If none of the tips here provide the relief you want and need, then it may be a good idea to book an appointment with us.
-Our team at Premier Podiatry in Clifton, New Jersey can get to the underlying issue of your foot pain and provide you with viable and effective solutions.
+Our team at Premier Podiatry in Clifton, NJ or Wayne, NJ can get to the underlying issue of your foot pain and provide you with viable and effective solutions.

 There’s no reason for you to have to walk around in pain, day after day.
 We can help ensure you get the relief you want and deserve.